The Importance of Regular Septic Tank Maintenance

 Counteracts Contamination and Pollution

-Adhering to a regular maintenance and pumping schedule prevents dangerous property contamination.
+Adhering to a regular maintenance prevents dangerous property contamination.
 Clogged septic tanks can overflow, and hazardous waste and water can subsequently spill onto your property.
 This contaminated material compromises your groundwater and poses a severe public health risk.
 Septic tank waste is essentially raw sewage, which contains harmful bacteria, viruses, and parasites.
 Some of these pathogens can cause severe airborne infections.
 This waste pollutes the environment and significantly increases the risk of developing serious illnesses.
 Damaged or overflowing septic tanks can produce foul odors that cause respiratory illnesses as well.
 Performing regular septic maintenance can eliminate the risk of contaminating your property.

 Impacts Your Home or Property’s Resale Value

-If you’re looking to sell your home or property, it is imperative to uphold a consistent septic tank pumping schedule.
+If you’re looking to sell your home or property, it is imperative to uphold a consistent septic tank maintenance schedule.
 Potential buyers will examine the quality and maintenance of major home systems, such as the septic and plumbing units.
 Properly maintained septic systems are a fantastic selling point, as potential buyers will reject properties that contain serious issues, and require expensive repairs.
 Damaged or compromised septic systems can significantly decrease your home or property value.
 Many buyers, especially those with pets or children, will steer clear of homes that pose serious contamination risks.
 Having a quality septic system conveys to buyers that your home or property is structurally sound and well-maintained.
 This can alleviate a buyer’s hesitancy or concern, especially if he or she is unfamiliar with septic systems.